Our partner Dementia UK

 people living with dementia and their carers were supported by specialist Dementia UK Admiral Nurses.

-100,000 people living with dementia and their carers will be supported through specialist care and guidance.
-Our aim is to empower people to have the best life possible, for as long as possible.
+100,000 people living with dementia, and their carers, will receive specialist care and guidance.
+Support comes from Admiral Nurses and trained Nationwide colleagues.
+We aim to empower people to have the best life possible.

 Dementia clinics in our branches